-Kathryn Harrison's book details a tumultuous incestuous relationship that lasted for four long years.
+Kathryn Harrison's books detail a tumultuous incestuous relationship with her father that lasted for four long years.

 “Appalling, but beautifully written.”
 That’s how the New York Times described Kathryn Harrison’s story.
 And, to be fair, the observation isn’t far off.
 The story, wrapped neatly in a memoir titled The Kiss, is appalling as the titular kiss she refers to is one between her 20-year-old self and her 37-year-old father.

 For most of Kathryn Harrison’s life, her father was not present.
 Her parents married when they were just 17 and her father left shortly after.
 Harrison’s mother also walked out five years later, leaving her in the care of her grandparents.

 “I remember seeing my father only twice as a child for brief visits,” Harrison recalled, in an interview with Oprah about her book.
 Her grandparents had told him that if he left quietly, they wouldn’t pursue child support.
 He did as he was told, and only stopped by once or twice as his daughter was growing up.

 “As I grew up, I invented a father who was larger than life — stronger, smarter, more handsome and even holier than other men,” she said.
 “Having been abandoned by my mother, I was sure I was unworthy of such a father’s love.”

 When she was a junior in college, enrolled at Stanford University (“I was the good girl who never needed disciplining, who made straight A’s”), her father appeared out of the blue for a weeklong visit.
 He’d gone to college, become a minister, and wanted to meet his daughter.